Motion to Sever and Abate Granted in Dallas County District Court

 Nov 30, 2021

-Dallas partner Rhonda Thompson and associate Arielle Comer were granted a motion to sever and abate for their client, a major insurance carrier.
+Dallas partner Rhonda Thompson was granted a motion to sever and abate for her client, a major insurance carrier.
 Prior to this hearing, it was uncommon for a Dallas County judge to rule in favor of a motion to sever and abate.
-However, in her argument, Arielle cited a case from the Texas Supreme Court (Liberty Nat Fire Ins.
+However, in the argument, a cited case from the Texas Supreme Court (Liberty Nat Fire Ins.
 Co. v.
-Akin) that created a precedence for this action.
+Akin) created precedence for this action.